See the adorable image of Hoda Kotb carrying baby Haley Joy

 Hold those babies: New research shows the power of touch

-Hoda's fans were quick to comment on the post, offering their congratulations on her nearly two-month-old new arrival.
+Hoda's fans were quick to comment on the post, offering their congratulations on her nearly 2-month-old new arrival.

 "I'm so happy for you!
 Can always tell you're bursting with joy," said one commenter.